vvoronin/uuid/README.md

     //      err := uuid.Error()
     //      // handle error
     //  }
     // Trying again could fix the problem.
-Erros could be due to a lack of
+Errors could be due to a lack of
     // system entropy or some other serious issue.
-There issues are rare,
+These issues are rare,
     // however, having the tools to handle such issues is important.
-    // This appraoch was taken as each user of this package will want to handle
+    // This approach was taken as each user of this package will want to handle
     // this differently.
     uuid.RegisterGenerator(GeneratorConfig{
         HandleError: func(error)bool{